microsoft/hands-on-lab-azure-managed-redis/docs/workshop.md

 ### Inspecting product views' stream

-First thing first, let's take a look at the Streams currently available on your Azure Cache for Redis instance.
+First thing first, let's take a look at the Streams currently available on your Azure Managed Redis instance.

 The goal is to locate the [Redis Stream][redis-streams] in which the `catalog-api` is adding new items whenever a user views a product.
 Afterwards you need to inspect that stream and take a look at the events/items added to it.